gfortran(1) — Linux manual page

 option causes all C++-style comments inside a macro to be

 converted to C-style comments.
-This is to prevent later use
+This is to prevent later use of

-of that macro from inadvertently commenting out the remainder
+that macro from inadvertently commenting out the remainder of

-support lint comments.
+lint comments.

 Warning: this currently handles C- and C++-Style comments